alphanodes/additionals/README.md

   bundle exec rake redmine:plugins:migrate RAILS_ENV=production
 ```

-Restart your application server (apache with passenger, nginx with passenger, unicorn, puma, etc.) and *Additionals* is ready to use.
+Restart your application server (apache with passenger, nginx with passenger, unicorn, puma, etc.) and `additionals` is ready to use.

 More information about installation of Redmine plugins, you can find in the official [Redmine plugin documentation](https://www.redmine.org/projects/redmine/wiki/Plugins>).